diogocgi/SEC-with-Binary-Hamming-Codes/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![matrix_h_values]

-- *y* is the received message, possibly with transmission errors, and ![y_t] is the transpose of *y*.
-This message has 15 bits because it contains the foru redundant bits.

 The result of multiplying the *H* matrix by ![y_t] allows for the detection of transmission errors:

 - if all four parity bits are '0', then the message has no errors

 - if one or more parity bits are '1', then the message has one or more errors

 [y_t]: https://chart.apis.google.com/chart?cht=tx&chl=y^T
 [decoder_eq]: https://chart.apis.google.com/chart?cht=tx&chl=ParityBits=[H*y^T]